Workshops

 £675 for a full day – either 1 class for the whole day or 2 classes for a half day.

 Ready to book?
-Please see the booking form at the bottom of this page.
+Please fill in the booking form at the bottom of this page.

 Early Years (EYFS)